randyp/randyp.github.io/content/the-email-unsent/body.md

 Did they hear how unprofessionally this person had acted?
 Did they hear my "Strong No"?
 Surely they must have misheard me.
-I wanted to follow up immediately but I waited until the end of the meeting to make my final plea.
+I wanted to follow up immediately but I waited until the end of the meeting to make my plea.

 > I strongly recommend not hiring this person.
 > The candidate should respect our time just like we respect theirs.